 The transfer tools for the aforementioned data processors are the EU Standard Contractual Clauses and your explicit consent.

-If you’d like more information about how we process your personal data, please reach out.
+If you’d like more information about how we process your personal data, please contact us.

 We take information security seriously and we will always do our utmost to safeguard your personal data in the best possible way.
 For example, we use SSL on our websites, strong passwords, a password manager, encryption and two-factor authentication to secure our data and prevent unauthorized persons from accessing, altering, deleting, or in any way affecting the data we store, including your personal data.